fschmid56/EfficientAT/README.md

-**Pre-trained models are contained in the Github Releases and must be placed in the 'resources' folder.**
+**Pre-trained models are available in the Github Releases and are automatically downloaded from there.**
 Loading the pre-trained models is as easy as running the following code piece:

 ```